 All current or future taxes, fees or other expenses incurred in connection with payments relating to the Warrants shall be borne and paid by the warrantholder.
-The Issuer, the Paying Agent and the bank administering the warrantholder's securities account, as the case may be, are entitled to withhold from payments relating to the Warrants any taxes or charges to be paid by the warrantholder in accordance with the preceding sentence.
+The Issuer, the Paying Agent and the bank administering the warrantholder's securities account are entitled to withhold from payments relating to the Warrants any taxes or charges to be paid by the warrantholder in accordance with the preceding sentence.